Key Takeaway

 Yes, Wegovy (semaglutide 2.4 mg) and metformin can be safely taken together.
-There is no drug interaction between the two, and this combination is commonly used for patients managing both obesity and insulin resistance or type 2 diabetes.
+There's no drug interaction between the two, and this combination is commonly used for patients managing both obesity and insulin resistance or type 2 diabetes.
 Your physician can determine whether both medications are appropriate for your clinical profile.

 Why Physicians Prescribe This Combination